danieljordan2/danieljordan2/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a data science and math professional with expertise in machine learning, artificial intelligence, data processing, and visualization.
 Can extract insightful information from data to use for business and research enhancement.
+Strong analytical and problem-solving skills, team collaboration oriented, and communicates results effectively.

 * General skills: data science, machine learning, data analytics, predictive modeling, data visualization, and feature engineering.